 Import Restrictions for Used Vehicles Imported Into Togo

 These safety and emissions standards are not exceptionally rigorous, though, and they mostly pertain to motorcycles and diesel-fueled vehicles.
 To learn more about these standards, you can consult the website for the United Nations Environmental Program (UNEP), which oversees standards in Togo and the rest of Sub-Saharan Africa.
-To learn about Togo’s emissions standards, you can consult this document put together by UNEP.

 - The Vehicle’s Original Certificate of Title